jsassu20/Lenovo-ThinkPad-MacOS-Tools/README.md

 Files can be found in:

-* "/Volumes/ESP/EFI/CLOVER/utilities/T440\ Trackpad/"

-or

-* "/Volumes/ESP/EFI/CLOVER/kexts/T440\ Trackpad/"
+* "T440\ Trackpad/"

 Be sure to do the following:

-Run my ".command" located in "/Volumes/ESP/EFI/CLOVER/utilities/T440\ TrackPad/" folder and all required changes will be made automatically.
+Run my ".command" located in "T440\ TrackPad/" folder and all required changes will be made automatically.

 *** (MAKE SURE EFI PARTITION THAT CONTAINS CLOVER IS MOUNTED BEFORE RUNNING MY ".command" FILE) ***